 website | facebook | twitter | pinterest | instagram | mentoring | ask a pro | daily project

-Author of Therapeutic Photography, Megan is a hobbyist photographer based in the lower Hudson Valley of New York where she lives with her musician husband and two young sons.
-She enjoys playing with light and shadow to create evocative images, and gravitates towards moody black and white processing in her work.
-Megan is a Canon shooter and uses an assortment of prime lenses, and also frequently turns to her Fuji X mirrorless system which includes several native and adapted lenses.
+Author of Therapeutic Photography, Megan is a film and digital photographer based in the lower Hudson Valley of New York where she lives with her musician husband and two young sons.
+She enjoys playing with light and shadow to create evocative images, and has a fondness of capturing the perfectly imperfect moments of her family’s everyday life.
+Megan turns to her Sony and Fuji X mirrorless cameras for digital work, along with several vintage lenses.
 Additionally, she shoots with several film cameras, to include 35mm and medium format.
 Cooking, baking, and making her own soap are a few of the things Megan enjoys along with goat cheese and quirky documentary films.
 Megan also has an undergraduate degree in Atmospheric Science and used to be employed as a meteorologist which explains her desire to go storm chasing with her camera in tow.
 Unfortunately, the thunderstorms where she lives in New York are not too exciting.